-North End Creative – marketing, social media, design for print & web
+North End Creative – marketing, social media & design

-And, while you’re here, enjoy this fun video we helped make happen and produce with Idaho River Sports and the video expertise of Marshall Nichols.
+And, while you’re here, enjoy this fun video we helped make happen and produce with Idaho River Sports.
 For more information, please feel free to contact me by calling 208-462-0266 or email me at email@example.com.
 Thanks!